Isradipine: Drug interactions

-It is advised that those using Isradipine not take Anzemet (Dolasetron), as both agents can cause a dose-dependent PR interval and QRS complex prolongation.
+It is advised that those using isradipine not take dolasetron (Anzemet), as both agents can cause a dose-dependent PR interval and QRS complex prolongation.

-Itraconazole exhibits a negative inotropic effect on the heart and thus could spur an additive effect when used concomitantly with Isradipine.
-Onmel/Sporanox also inhibits an important cytochrome liver enzyme (CYP 450 3A4) which is needed to metabolize Isradipine and other Calcium Channel Blockers.
-This will increase plasma levels of Isradipine and could cause an unintentional overdose of the medication.
+Itraconazole (Onmel/Sporanox) exhibits a negative inotropic effect on the heart and thus could spur an additive effect when used concomitantly with isradipine.
+Itraconazole also inhibits an important cytochrome liver enzyme (CYP 450 3A4) which is needed to metabolize isradipine and other calcium channel blockers.
+This will increase plasma levels of isradipine and could cause an unintentional overdose of the medication.
 Caution is advised when administering both agents together.

-Tizanidine demonstrates anti-hypertensive effects and should be avoided in patients taking Isradipine due to the possibility of synergism between both medications.
+Tizanidine demonstrates anti-hypertensive effects and should be avoided in patients taking isradipine due to the possibility of synergism between both medications.

-The anti-biotic Rifampin lowered plasma concentrations of Isradipine to below detectable limits.
+The antibiotic rifampin lowered plasma concentrations of isradipine to below detectable limits.

-Cimetidine increased Isradipine mean peak plasma levels.
+Cimetidine increased isradipine mean peak plasma levels.
 A downward dose adjustment may be necessary with this particular instance of polypharmacy.

-Severe hypotension was reported with Fentanyl anesthesia when it was combined with other Calcium Channel Blockers.
-Even though Isradipine, another Calcium Channel Blocker, has not been used in conjunction with Fentanyl anesthesia in any studies, caution is advised.
+Severe hypotension was reported with fentanyl anesthesia when it was combined with other calcium channel blockers.
+Even though isradipine, another calcium channel blocker, has not been used in conjunction with fentanyl anesthesia in any studies, caution is advised.

-Note: There was no significant interaction between Isradipine and Warfarin (Coumadin), Isradipine and Microzide Hydrochlorothiazide, Isradipine and Lanoxin (Digoxin), and Isradipine and Nitrostat (Nitroglycerin).

 Overdose

-Symptoms of an Isradipine overdose include:
+Symptoms of an isradipine overdose include: